 Letters of Support: Applicants should provide letters of support and/or memorandums of understanding from community organizations, key faculty, or any other component essential to the success of the program.
-For example, if the goal is to provide education to rural, community-based professionals, the applicant should provide letters of support demonstrating access to navigation and/or preventive services.
+For example, if the goal is to provide education to residents of a rural area, the applicant should provide letters of support demonstrating access to navigation and/or preventive services.
 These letters should be included and uploaded in the application; do not send any letters directly to the CPRIT office.

-PD Biographical Sketch (download template): As part of his/her user profile, the PD should provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or involvement in health education programs relevant to cancer prevention and/or service delivery.
-The PD biographical sketch is a part of the PD's user profile and will automatically be incorporated into the application.
-The PD should NOT provide an additional biosketch as part of the application.
+PD/Co-PD(s) Biographical Sketch (download template): As part of his/her user profile, the PD/Co-PD(s) should provide a biographical sketch that describes his or her education and training, professional experience, awards and honors, and publications and/or the involvement in health education programs relevant to cancer prevention and/or service delivery.
+The PD/Co-PD's biographical sketch is a part of the PD/Co-PD's user profile and will automatically be incorporated into the application.
+The PD/Co-PD(s) should NOT provide an additional biosketch as part of the application.

 Evaluation Professional Biographical Sketch (download template): The evaluation professional must provide a biographical sketch.
-The biographical sketch must not exceed two (2) pages
+The biographical sketch must not exceed two (2) pages.